-Artistic Licence was founded in 1988 by Wayne Howell.
+Artistic Licence Engineering Ltd. was founded in 1988 by Wayne Howell.
 In the early days, the company was predominantly involved with rock ‘n’ roll and theatre lighting technology.
 However, Artistic Licence has expanded and diversified to become a strong presence in the architectural and commercial world.
-By 2010, the business had grown to the point where it made sense to establish two trading divisions: Artistic Licence Integration and Artistic Licence Engineering.
-These companies were created to handle the ever-growing respective demands of project integration and product development.
+Artistic Licence Integration (which is a trading name of Artistic Licence Engineering Ltd) specializes in project integration, while Artistic Licence Engineering drives the product development.

 Biography: Wayne Howell, CEO, Artistic Licence